R3Conclave/conclave-core-sdk/docs/docs/dcap.md

 ## DCAP Client

-A DCAP client is basically a library named `libdcap_quoteprov.so.1` with a symbolic link at `libdcap_quoteprov.so`, which is to be installed in `/usr/lib/` or `/usr/lib/x86_64-linux-gnu`.
+To perform attestation using DCAP, Conclave needs a way to gather information about the platform the enclave is hosted on.
+This information provides proof from Intel that the system supports SGX and that it is patched and up to date.
+A DCAP client is used for this function.
+It is basically a library named `libdcap_quoteprov.so.1` with a symbolic link at `libdcap_quoteprov.so`, which is to be installed in `/usr/lib/` or `/usr/lib/x86_64-linux-gnu`.

 You can use one of the three available DCAP clients listed below: